phalcon/documentation/docs/filter-validation.md

 Checks if a file has the exact aspect ratio

 The `ratio` option uses the same `WxH` format as the resolution validators (for instance `16x9`).
 The comparison uses integer cross-multiplication, so the image dimensions must match the ratio exactly: 1920x1080 matches `16x9`, 1366x768 does not.
 The message supports the `:ratio` placeholder.
-Available as of 5.14.2.

 ```php
 <?php